isabella232/magento-learn.en/help/free-video-library/mftf-test-creation-tutorial.md

 ---
 # MFTF Test Creation Tutorial

-In this short video, we will briefly cover Magento Functional Testing Framework – Hot use it, how to install it, and a quick walkthrough demo.
+The Magento Functional Testing Framework – Hot use it, how to install it, and a quick walkthrough demonstration.

 #### Who is this video for?
 * Developers